thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 ### IdP Metadata XML File
 This file is provided by the IdP.
 The absolute path to the `idp-meta.xml` file is needed for one-time configuration.

-If your IdP provider does not allow you to import the IDP metadata XML file, you must map values manually.
-Map the `username` attribute to `NameId` and the `email` attribute to `mail`.
+{% include note.html content="If your IdP does not allow you to import the IdP metadata XML file, you must map values manually.
+For the ThoughtSpot system to pick up certain attributes, you must map them to specific fields.
+Map the username you would like to use to <code>NameId</code>, and map the email id of the user to <code>mail</code>." %}

 {: id="auto-add" }
 ### Automatically add SAML users to Thoughtspot: (yes/no)